idhyt/autossh/README.md

 Welcome to Ubuntu 20.04.2 LTS (GNU/Linux 5.4.0-156-generic x86_64)
 ```

-in windows, you need download [putty.exe](https://www.chiark.greenend.org.uk/~sgtatham/putty/) and place in the same directory as the tool.
+authorize again by `--auth` option, useful when the password is changed or copied to another machine

-## backup or restore
+### backup or restore

-the record file is location `$HOME/.autossh.toml`, you can change and backup it.
+the record file is location `$HOME/.autossh.toml`, you can change and backup it manually.

 ~~## 💥 security 💥~~